codeforamerica/balance/HOW_TO_ADD_A_STATE.md

 ## Test your basic handler

-Now, find one of the project leads and ask to be added as a collaborator to the Heroku dev app set up for this.
+1) Now, find one of the project leads and ask to be added as a collaborator to the Heroku dev app set up for this.

-Once you're a collaborator, add a git remote for the Heroku test app.
+2) Once you're a collaborator, add a git remote for the Heroku test app.
 For MA, this would be:
 `git remote add heroku git@heroku.com:balance-summit-ma.git`

-Now deploy your branch to Heroku, for example:
+3) Now deploy your branch to Heroku, for example:
 `git push heroku add-massachusetts:master`

-Now the fun part!
+4) Now the fun part!
 Ask one of the project leads for (1) the Twilio phone number configured for your state and (2) the sample EBT card #.

 **Send a text message containing the EBT card number to the Twilio phone number!**

 Your basic handler will send back the exact transcription of what the phone line says.

-Tinker with your button sequence (redeploying it to Heroku to test) if you don't get the balance in the text.
+5) Tinker with your button sequence (redeploying it to Heroku to test) if you don't get the balance in the text.
 A common solution is to add `ww` after `#{ebt_number}` to tell Twilio to wait a second before starting recording.

 ## Write a balance transcriber
+Next, we will deal with invalid card numbers and successful balances.

-When you can get the balance coming through with your basic handler, open your state handler and uncomment the `transcribe_balance_response` method, which will look like this:
+1) When you can get the balance coming through with your basic handler, open your state handler and **uncomment the `transcribe_balance_response` method**, which will look like this:

 ```ruby
   def transcribe_balance_response(transcription_text, language = :english)